 Unlike most other dogs, huskies have unique diet requirements, thanks to their “working dog” status.
 When raising a husky, be extremely particular about what it eats and how it burns all those calories to stay in good health and shape.

 Huskies can eat a variety of raw meat, including poultry, beef, lamb, and seafood.
 Like every other dog, a husky is a carnivore.
 It thrives on raw bones, fresh meat, and organs.
 The organs you could feed your husky include liver, kidney, pancreas, thymus, and reproductive organs.

-Though your husky has no trouble eating raw meat, it’s not necessary or recommended you feed your dog raw meat.
-There are a few things you need to consider when serving your husky raw meat.
+Though your husky has no trouble eating raw meat, there are a few things you need to consider when serving it to your husky.
 Keep reading to learn what those concerns are and other aspects relating to the topic.

 Types of Raw Meat You Can Feed Your Husky